 These symptoms are common in women in their menopausal stage.
 Besides these skin manifestations, low estrogen levels also result in:

-This one seems a little surprising, but studies show that skin tags appear to be one of the symptoms of a hormonal problem.
+This one seems a little surprising, but studies show that skin tags appear to be one of the effects of a hormonal imbalance.
 But, first of all, what are skin tags?
 Skin tags are soft, skin-colored growths that vary in size.
 Most skin tags appear under the breast, on the armpits, neck, and groin area.

-Many people have at least one skin tag in their body; however, multiple skin tags may indicate increased insulin hormone levels and may even be a sign of type 2 diabetes.
+Many people have at least one skin tag in their body; however, multiple skin tags may indicate insulin resistance or not being able to use high levels of insulin in the body.

 The other symptoms of increased insulin levels are: